auschill/ParallelProgrammingLabs/docs/Vitis_HLS_Tutor/Deploying_the_Adder_on_FPGA.md

 * To begin, follow these steps to connect to the PYNQ board:

 Connect one end of the USB cable to your PC or laptop, and the other end to the PROG - UART MicroUSB port on the PYNQ board.
 This cable serves two purposes: (It provides power to the board; It establishes a serial connection for communication) Download a serial terminal tool on your computer.
 MobaXterm is recommended, but you can use any similar software.
-If you use the MobaXterm, you'll need to configure the following parameters:
+If you use the MobaXterm, you'll need to configure the following parameters and other software also need like below:

   <div align=center><img src="Images/18/5.png" alt="drawing" width="600"/></div>